Gisele Shaw: Women of Wrestling (2019)

-Impact Wrestling (2018, 2022–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2018–2024)

+Early appearances (2018)

 On March 3, 2018, Shaw represented Canada's Border City Wrestling in the co-produced pay-per-view event One Night Only: March Breakdown, losing to Impact Wrestling legend Madison Rayne.
 Five months later, Shaw represented Destiny World Wrestling on August 25 at One Night Only: Bad Intentions, competing for the Impact Knockouts Championship held by Tessa Blanchard.
 Two months later, Shaw once again represented Border City Wrestling during the co-produced event One Night Only: BCW 25th Anniversary, where she lost a singles match against Impact representative Kiera Hogan.

+The Quintessential Diva (2022)

 Starting on the January 20, 2022 episode of Impact!, a vignette showcasing the debut of a new knockout calling herself "The Quintessential Diva".
 The next week's vignette revealed the new knockout to be Gisele Shaw as the vignettes continued for the next two weeks.
 On the February 10, episode of Before the Impact!, Shaw made her official debut confronting fellow newcomer Lady Frost after her match with Alisha Edwards.
-During that same episode it was announced that Shaw would make her official in-ring debut against Frost on the February 17 episode of Impact!.
+During that same episode it was announced that Shaw would make her official in-ring debut against Frost on the February 17 episode of Impact!, at which Shaw was victorious.
+On March 17 episode of Impact!, both Shaw and Frost competed in a three-way match for the AAA Reina de Reinas Championship and ROH Women's World Championship against the dual champion Deonna Purrazzo, however, Purrazzo successfully retained both of the titles.

+On April 1, at Multiverse of Matches, Shaw alongside Frost challenged for the Impact Knockouts World Tag Team Championship in a four-way tag team match, however, were unsuccessful.
+Since June, Shaw has a short-lived alliances with the teams of The Influence (Madison Rayne and Tenille Dashwood) and later with VXT (Chelsea Green and Purrazzo).
+In November, Shaw introduced her executive stylist and content creator, Jai Vidal, who accompanied her to her matches.
+On November 10, during the main event of Impact!, Shaw challenged Jordynne Grace for the Impact Knockouts World Championship, however, was unsuccessful.